memgraph/memgraph/docs/user_technical/upcoming-features.md

   * memory usage and
   * other improvements.

-### Indexing by Label-Property
+### Label-Property Index Usage Improvements

-Currently, all nodes in the database are indexed by their labels (if they have any).
-This improves the performance of finding labeled data.
-We plan to extend indexing to include combinations of labels and property values.
-These kinds of indexes would need to be created on demand, by using a new query language construct.

-The idea behind label-property indexing is to improve the performance of finding data, which contains a specific combination of labels and property values.
-In addition to finding the exact values, with this mechanism, we will offer faster retrieving of property values in sorted order.
+Currently, indexing combinations of labels and properties can be created, but cannot be deleted.
+We plan to add a new query language construct which will allow deletion of created indices.

-### Improving openCypher support
+### Improving openCypher Support

 Although we have implemented the most common features of the openCypher query language, there are other useful features we are still working on.